Lockerbie: Sport

+John Sholto Douglas was a patron of sport and a noted boxing enthusiast.
+In 1866, he was one of the founders of the Amateur Athletic Club, now the Amateur Athletic Association of England.
+The following year the club published a set of twelve rules for conducting boxing matches.
+The rules had been drawn up by John Graham Chambers, but appeared under Queensberry's sponsorship and are universally known as the "Marquess of Queensberry rules".

 Located across the road from Lockerbie Academy, Lockerbie Ice Rink was built in 1966 and is one of the oldest indoor ice rinks in the United Kingdom.
+The Ice rink was used to store the bodies from the Pan Am 103 bombing.

 The town's senior football club is Mid-Annandale, who compete in the South of Scotland Football League.
 The club play at the recently refurbished King Edward Park.